Douglass Academic Resource Center

 Instructors and students who have completed courses may contribute textbooks, graphing calculators, and other study aids for use in the Center.
 Inquire at the Information Desk.

 Seminars and Workshops

-The Learning Center holds free seminars and workshops on a variety of topics that provide techniques and strategies to help students succeed at Morehouse and beyond.
+The Resource Center holds free seminars and workshops on a variety of topics that provide techniques and strategies to help students succeed at Morehouse and beyond.
 Programs may be offered by Center staff, registered student organizations, faculty around campus, etc.